nymtech/nym/documentation/operators/src/nodes/gateway-setup.md

 <!-- cmdrun ../../../../target/release/nym-gateway --version | grep "Build Version" | cut -b 21-26  -->
 ```

+As a result of [Project Smoosh](../faq/smoosh-faq.md), the current version of `nym-gateway` binary also contains `nym-network-requester` function which can be turned on or off byt the operator, to set the gateway as an exit node.
+More info on these changes [below]().

 ## Preliminary steps

 Make sure you do the preparation listed in the [preliminary steps page](../preliminary-steps.md) before setting up your gateway.